Core technical indicators, used in trading strategies.

 Input parameters:

-Know Sure Thing (KST) is a momentum oscillator that combines multiple price momentum measurements into a single indicator.
+Know Sure Thing (KST) Line is a momentum oscillator that combines multiple price momentum measurements into a single indicator.
 It helps identify major market trends and potential reversals, with values above zero indicating bullish momentum and below zero indicating bearish momentum.
-The signal line helps confirm trend changes.

 e.g SQL